MediaMath/screenshooter/README.md

 ```
 Args:
 - `driver`, `view`, `function`: passed into `screenshot(driver, view, function)`
-- `page`: url of the page you would like to visit, this must be in the format `http://pagetovisit.com` or `http://www.pagetovisit.com` where `https` is also valid or any other TLD i.e. `.net`, `.org`, etc
+- `page`: url of the page you would like to visit, this must be in the format `http://pagetovisit.com` or `http://www.pagetovisit.com` where `https` is also valid or any other TLD e.g. `.net`, `.org`, etc
 - `splash`: boolean referencing if the page contains a splash page
   - Default: False (there is not a splash page)
 - `ignoreSplash`: boolean referencing whether to take a picture of the splash page as well or to just ignore it